House of Caiaphas

 Later, Christ would use these same steps as He was brought from Gethsemane, which led through the Kidron Valley, to the House of Caiaphas.

 9. Upper viewing area where many sites can be seen.
 One of them is the Akeldama Monastery, which marks the place called the Field of Blood.
-The religious leaders purchased this property with the money Judas through at their feet just before he went and hanged himself.
+The religious leaders purchased this property with the money Judas threw at their feet just before he went and hanged himself.

 10. Upper Room